Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 2: Sub Graph
 > I learned that sub graph enables modular state management for multi agent workflows in LangGraph.
 I modified the code to show number of failures found.

+## Lesson 3: Map Reducer
+> I learned that map reduce enables efficient parallelization and aggregation of tasks in LangGraph workflows.
+I modified the code to show number of jokes generated.